Peninsula hoops establishing new roles, finding identity in summer after losing large senior class

 “That’s just part of it,” Robles said.
 “It’s tough.
 Those guys were really good because they were great people, great students and community members and on top of that, they were pretty solid basketball players.
 They knew the system and they could lead.
 Now, this is the exciting part.
 We have new guys that have to figure out who’s going to be the leader, who’s going to be the scorer, who’s going to be this guy or that guy.
 That’s going to make it fun.”

-Peninsula also returns forward Kaleb Lichau, center Dustin Baker and to-be senior guard Dane Jackson, who seems to be everywhere on the court all at once.
+Peninsula also returns forward Kaleb Lichau and to-be senior guard Dane Jackson, who seems to be everywhere on the court all at once.
 While Peninsula has a lot of new faces and plenty of production to replace, one thing has remained consistent in the summer period: The effort.

 “Energy and effort is everything,” Jackson said.
 “If we do that, we’ll play really well and be close in every game.
 We’re starting to work together, get our chemistry going.
 A lot of this summer is finding our roles and identity to help the team.
 Just doing whatever we can to help the team win.”